UPSC Mains General Studies Paper – 1 Mains 2022

 Introduction:

-Globalisation refers to the increasing interconnectedness of the world’s economies, societies, and cultures through the expansion of cross-border trade, investment, and the flow of people and technology.
+Globalization refers to the increasing interconnectedness of the world’s economies, societies, and cultures through the expansion of cross-border trade, investment, and the flow of people and technology.
 It has resulted in the integration of national economies into a global economy and has allowed for increased economic growth, increased access to goods and services, and greater cultural exchange.
-It is important to carefully manage the relationship between globalisation, new technology, and scarce resources to maximise the positive impacts and minimise the negative ones.
+It is important to carefully manage the relationship between globalization, new technology, and scarce resources to maximize the positive impacts and minimize the negative ones.

 Body:

-The relation between globalisation and new technology, in the context of scarce resources references to India:
+The relationship between globalization and new technology, in the context of scarce resources references to India:

-The relations between globalisation and new technology in the world of scarce resources have varied facets with their pros and cons.
-The positives and negatives both impact the relationship between globalisation and new technology.
+The relations between globalization and new technology in the world of scarce resources have varied facets with their pros and cons.
+The positives and negatives both impact the relationship between globalization and new technology.

 Positive Impact: